archlinux/infrastructure/README.md

 This repository contains the complete collection of ansible playbooks and roles for the Arch Linux infrastructure.

-It also contains git submodules so you have to run `git submodule update --init --recursive` after cloning or some tasks will fail to run.

 ## Requirements

 Install these packages: